Short-term and focused personal counseling

 If you would benefit from longer-term services, you may be given a referral to other Western Michigan University or community care providers.

-After regular office hours, if you are experiencing an emergent or crisis situation please call Gryphon Place at 211 or you call (269) 387-1850 and follow the instructions to be connected to an on-call licensed mental health professional.
+After regular office hours, if you are experiencing an emergent or crisis situation please call Gryphon Place at 211.

 If you feel you need to meet with a mental health counselor, you may do so at the Borgess Medical Center Emergency Room at 1521 Gull Road.
 Borgess Medical Center Emergency Room can be reached at (269) 226-4815.
 Borgess provides immediate psychiatric assessment and treatment 24 hours a day.